pmitros/Science-Fallacies/admiration.md

 Research communities are, in effect, self-perpetuating.
-They are *extremely* self-perpetuating at the tenure level, where one upset letter writer can tank a tenure case.
-Consequently, it is generally impossible to find jobs in new fields, old fields stick around well past their usefulness, but in this group, we will explore a different
-aspect: politics and culture.
+They are *extremely* self-perpetuating at the tenure level, where one upset letter writer can tank a tenure case (if a vocal Trump supporter were up for tenure at Harvard, consider the odds that at least one letter writers would dislike them, whether due to explicit or implicit bias).
+This effect leads to poor faculty selection (it is generally impossible to find jobs in new fields, and old fields stick around well past their usefulness), but we will focus on in this group, we will explore a different aspect: politics and culture.

 In hard sciences and engineering, this problem generally just leads to important problems being ignored (in computer science, for example, anything which falls outside of the buckets).
-However, in the humanities and social sciences, such communities generally have underlying ideologies, assumptions, and taboos which cannot be questioned.
+In the humanities and social sciences, such communities generally have underlying ideologies, assumptions, and taboos which cannot be questioned.

 A paper which supports a conservative point of view will, at the very least, be given much more scrutiny in the peer review process, and an